JeringTech/Javascript.NodeJS/ReadMe.md

 Assert.Equal("success", result.Message);
 ```

-Like when [invoking javascript form a file](#invoking-javascript-from-a-file), if the module exports an object containing functions, you can invoke a specific function by specifying
+Like when [invoking javascript from a file](#invoking-javascript-from-a-file), if the module exports an object containing functions, you can invoke a specific function by specifying
 its name.

 #### Invoking Javascript in Stream Form